Wholesale Teal Blue Green Sapphires

-1. Color: The most significant factor about the teal sapphires is their unique sea green colour.
-Since most of these stones exhibit a colour changing property or metamerism, i.e., the ability to look like a different colour in different lights, you have to examine the stone in different lighting conditions.
-The best light to check it out in is outdoor evening light or in ambient natural light, along with additional checks in fluorescent or daylight.
-What you have to be looking for is a deep sea green or bluish-green colour.
-In some very rare cases, when the light changes, the teal sapphire changes to a completely blue or green colour, or even purple in the rarest occasions, making them very valuable.
-However for it to qualify as a peacock sapphire, the primary lighting colour has to be teal.
+1. Color: The most significant factor about the teal sapphires is their unique sea green color.
+Since most of these stones exhibit a color-changing property or metamerism, i.e., the ability to look like a different color in different lights, you have to examine the stone in different lighting conditions.
+The best light to check it out in is outdoor evening light or ambient natural light, along with additional checks in fluorescent or daylight.
+What you have to be looking for is a deep-sea green or bluish-green color.
+In some very rare cases, when the light changes, the teal sapphire changes to a completely blue or green color, or even purple on the rarest occasions, making them very valuable.
+However for it to qualify as a peacock sapphire, the primary lighting color has to be teal.

-2. Clarity: Most stones have some inclusions of some kind like crystal, fibre, bubble or feather that have been naturally embedded into them through the process of formation.
+2. Clarity: Most stones have some inclusions of some kind like crystal, fiber, bubble, or feather that have been naturally embedded into them through the process of formation.
 While these are mostly considered imperfections that can lower the value of the stone, your purchase is a subjective matter since some consider the inclusions beautiful.
-In general if these inclusions are “macro”, as in readily visible to the naked eye, you might want to reconsider.
-Incase these are “micro” and are visible only under a jeweler’s loupe, you’ve got yourself a great teal sapphire!
+In general, if these inclusions are “macro”, as in readily visible to the naked eye, you might want to reconsider.
+In case these are “micro” and are visible only under a jeweler’s loupe, you’ve got yourself a great teal sapphire!

 4. Carat: This is completely buyer-dependent.
-We at Navneet Gems deliver teal coloured sapphires ranging from 1- 5 carats in both heated and unheated types.
-While our most popular bicolor blue-green sapphires are oval 5/3 – 6/4 cut, we also have pear and round shaped sapphires.
+We at Navneet Gems deliver teal-colored sapphires ranging from 1- 5 carats in both heated and unheated types.
+While our most popular bicolor blue-green sapphires are oval 5/3 – 6/4 cut, we also have pear and round-shaped sapphires.

 What is the difference between a teal sapphire & a parti sapphire?

-The reason that people are always so confused between the colors of teal sapphires, peacock sapphires, parti sapphires etc are because it comes in so many different varieties that its get very difficult and there is no standard of these teal sapphires.
-What is a teal sapphire?
+The reason that people are always so confused between the colors of teal sapphires, peacock sapphires, parti sapphires, etc is that it comes in so many different varieties that it gets very difficult and there is no standard of these teal sapphires.
+What is teal sapphire?
 What is a parti sapphire?
-The most simple difference in these two is that the teal sapphire has no yellow, usually.
-Where as Parti sapphires usually don’t have much blue.
-Take for example the below stones:, you can see clearly the first one is teal blue green sapphire and the right one is a bi color yellow green (termed parti sapphire):
+The most simple difference between these two is that the teal sapphire has no yellow, usually.
+Whereas Parti sapphires usually don’t have much blue.
+Take for example the below stones: you can see clearly the first one is teal blue green sapphire and the right one is a bi-color yellow-green (termed parti sapphire):

-THE MILLENIAL ENGAGEMENT RING – SAPPHIRE FOR SURE
+THE MILLENNIAL ENGAGEMENT RING – SAPPHIRE FOR SURE

 The 21st century has seen a major change in engagement ring statistics.
 Diamonds are no longer the go-to stone for most youngsters.
 Interestingly sapphires have become the front runners as the stone of choice for engagement rings.
-While it’s a 50-50 bid between blue sapphires and teal sapphires, the latter,i.e., teal or party sapphires are becoming increasing popular because of their unique one-of-a-kind colour.
+While it’s a 50-50 bid between blue sapphires and teal sapphires, the latter,i.e., teal or party sapphires are becoming increasingly popular because of their unique one-of-a-kind color.

 So why are loose teal sapphires killing it in the engagement sapphire market?

-- Ethically Sourced: With concerns about ethically sourced stones and stones mined in conflict areas, the big question that many ask nowadays before they embark on their journey of a lifetime is – are the beautiful stones which are supposed to signify the purity of love and harmony, the result of slave or child labour, unfair wages and inhumane living conditions?
-With more and more people moving away from diamonds with an unverifiable source, teal sapphires which are primarily mined from family owned artisanal mines in Africa and Australia, bring immense economic benefits to smaller communities where they have been mined.
+Ethically Sourced: With concerns about ethically sourced stones and stones mined in conflict areas, the big question that many ask nowadays before they embark on their journey of a lifetime is – are the beautiful stones which are supposed to signify the purity of love and harmony, the result of slave or child labor, unfair wages and inhumane living conditions?
+With more and more people moving away from diamonds with an unverifiable source, teal sapphires which are primarily mined from family-owned artisanal mines in Africa and Australia, bring immense economic benefits to smaller communities where they have been mined.

 Sapphires are beautiful, serene stones that come in a variety of hues and values.
-One of our most popular creation is the multi sapphire tennis bracelet.
-If peacock blue green sapphires haven’t stolen your heart yet have a look here:
+One of our most popular creations is the multi-sapphire tennis bracelet.
+If peacock blue-green sapphires haven’t stolen your heart yet have a look here:

-We understand the significance of the investment on a precious stone and work our hardest to bring to you flawless teal sapphires that can make an occasion memorable.
-All of our blue-green sapphires are ethically sourced from conflict free areas, hence traceable and of an incredibly exceptional quality.
-Depending on the colour, clarity, cut and carat our prices range from 30$ to 1500$ depending upon the stone of your choice.
+We understand the significance of the investment in a precious stone and work our hardest to bring to you flawless teal sapphires that can makanyan occasion memorable.
+All of our blue-green sapphires are ethically sourced from conflict-free areas, hence traceable and of incredibly exceptional quality.
+Depending on the color, clarity, cut and carat our prices range from 30$ to 1500$ depending upon the stone of your choice.

-We also offer wholesale price to jewelers and dealers and are very interested in working individually with companies.
-You can contact us at email@example.com and head over to https://www.navneetgems.com/contact-us/ for any more queries.
+We also offer wholesale prices to jewelers and dealers and are very interested in working individually with companies.
+You can contact us at email@example.com and head over to http://www.navneetgems.com/contact-us/ for any more queries.
 When you order a teal sapphire shipment with Navneet Gems we promise:

-- Excellent cuts which meets and goes above and beyond the industry standards.
+Excellent cuts which meet and go above and beyond the industry standards.

-- A variation of medium toned green and blue colour at a 50- 50 ratio while some may incline towards either colour a little bit more.
+A variation of medium-toned green and blue color at a 50- 50 ratio while some may incline towards either color a little bit more.
 This would completely be your choice.